gitter-badger/angular-styleguide/README.md

 ### Manually Identify Dependencies
 ###### [Style [Y091](#style-y091)]

-  - Use `$inject` to manually identify your dependencies for Angular components.
+  - Use `$inject` to manually identify your dependencies for AngularJS components.

     *Why?*: This technique mirrors the technique used by [`ng-annotate`](https://github.com/olov/ng-annotate), which I recommend for automating the creation of minification safe dependencies.
 If `ng-annotate` detects injection has already been made, it will not duplicate it.

     *Why?*: This safeguards your dependencies from being vulnerable to minification issues when parameters may be mangled.
-For example, `common` and `dataservice` may become `a` or `b` and not be found by Angular.
+For example, `common` and `dataservice` may become `a` or `b` and not be found by AngularJS.

     *Why?*: Avoid creating in-line dependencies as long lists can be difficult to read in the array.
 Also it can be confusing that the array is a series of strings while the last item is the component's function.